-After a round of antibiotics, a medication known as Melarsomine (in an injectable form) is used to treat heartworm disease in dogs.
+After a round of antibiotics, a medication known as Melarsomine (in an injectable form) treats heartworm disease in dogs.
 This medication is split into three injections, staggered over several months.
 Melarsomine is highly effective in most mild-to-moderate cases of heartworm disease.
 However, these injections may not be enough for dogs with severe cases of heartworm disease.
 Surgery may be required in these cases.

-If your dog has been diagnosed with a severe case of heartworm, a quality-of-life consultation can be helpful to make them as comfortable as possible during treatment.
+If your dog has been diagnosed with severe heartworm, a quality-of-life consultation can be helpful to make them as comfortable as possible during treatment.

 How to Prevent Heartworm Disease in Dogs